10 Handy WordPress Plugins For Improving Your Workflow

 Of course, it’s also important to be aware of other ways to improve your workflow.
 For example, a fully managed hosting plan (such as our DreamPress service) can take a lot of the pressure off of you.

-With this type of hosting, you can spend less time worrying about security measures, updates, backups, and other routine tasks.
+With this type of hosting, you can spend less time worrying about security measures, updates, code, backups, and other routine tasks.
 Instead, you can focus on growing your site and interacting with your audience and/or customers.

 10 Handy WordPress Plugins For Improving Your Workflow